ThiagoSzz/my-compiler/README.md

 ### Build

-To build this program, use `make`.
+To build the compiler, use `make`.
 First, navigate to the directory containing the Makefile, then run the following command:

 ```bash
 make